-4342.
-Laboratory Teaching Internship.
+4341-4342.
+Internship.

 Student interns will assist the instructor in the preparation and instruction of a laboratory course.
 Interns will engage in individual and small group instruction during laboratory, will be prepared to answer questions related to weekly lab exercises, will assist in the preparation, administration and grading of lab assignments and exams, and will be formally evaluated by the faculty instructor a minimum of two times during the semester.
 Student interns may be required to design a laboratory exercise and or create exam questions.
 Students must have completed 16 hours of biology and complete a written application.
 Satisfactory /unsatisfactory based on instructor's requirements.
 The internship may be taken multiple times, but only once toward the minimum hours for a biology major or minor.
+A limit of two hours of internship credit may be applied to the requirements for a degree from either the 3000 or 4000 level.
 On Demand.